Mistralys/application-utils-core/README.md

 - `ArrayDataCollection` - Type-safe associative array handling.
   - `ArrayDataObservable` - Observable version of `ArrayDataCollection` to track changes.
-- `NumberInfo` - Parse numbers, access and manipulate their parts.
+- `NumberInfo` - Parse numbers, access and manipulate units and component parts.
 - `URLInfo` - Parse and manipulate URLs.
 - `ThrowableInfo` - Extended `Throwable` information with serialization and unserialization.
 - `VariableInfo` - Extended information on any PHP variable.